intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/workingwithimages.md

 * `ImageExpand`: Expand image, fill the blank part with the meanR, meanG, meanB
 * `ImageFiller`: Fill part of image with certain pixel value
 * `ImageHFlip`: Flip the image horizontally
-* `ImageRandomTransformer`: It is a wrapper for transformers to control the transform probability
+* `ImageRandomPreprocessing`: It is a wrapper for transformers to control the transform probability
 * `ImageBytesToMat`: Transform byte array(original image file in byte) to OpenCVMat
 * `ImageMatToFloats`: Transform OpenCVMat to float array, note that in this transformer, the mat is released.
 * `ImageMatToTensor`: Transform opencv mat to tensor, note that in this transformer, the mat is released.